Advise Me

 The bottom line

-When your spouse dies, you’ll experience a range of emotions.
+When a spouse dies, the surviving spouse may experience a range of emotions.
 Knowing what to expect, and where to turn for support, might make the grieving process a little easier.
 If you’re struggling to deal with your grief, a Banner behavioral health specialist could help.

 Other useful articles